 43. Personalized Sunglass Frames

 Another accessory you can personalize is your sunglasses.
-Add candy-colored strips on the handle of your sunglasses, and seal them with nail polish to achieve a gloss finish on wood.
+Add candy-colored strips on the handle of your sunglasses, and seal them with nail polish to achieve a high-gloss finish on wood.
 Cute ideas like this can make your accessories stand out on you.

 44. Paracord Bracelets